-Sandwell's Classified Carriageway Network
+10.3.2 Sandwell's Classified Carriageway Network

-Sandwell's roads are part of a national asset and as such there are national datasets for the classified road network.
+Sandwell's roads are part of a national asset and there are national datasets for the classified road network.

-The condition of the Classified carriageway network is currently assessed annually by SCANNER surveys with skid resistance measured annually on our principal roads ('A' roads) only using Griptester.
+The condition of the classified carriageway network is currently assessed annually by SCANNER surveys with skid resistance measured annually on our principal roads ('A' roads) only using Griptester.

-A summary of proportion of classified roads in red risk condition performance covering the period 2015/16 to 2023/24 is shown in table 1.
+A summary of proportion of classified roads in red risk condition performance covering the period 2015/16 to 2023/24 is shown in Table 4 This illustrates a gradual improvement over the period.